ckormanyos/hello_f77/README.md

 ## Historical Perspective

-From a senior programmer's perspective, `FORTRAN77` was there early in the game.
+In a historical perspective, `FORTRAN77` was there early in the game.
-From a subjective observer's standpoint it then seemed like its support was lost, missing, incomplete or obscure for a while.
+From a subjective standpoint, however, it seemed like there was an intermediate time epoch during which its support was lost, missing, or in some other way incomplete and obscure.

-Now trusty old `f77` is back, and it is properly supported as part of GCC on many systems.
+Now trusty old `f77` is back.
+It is properly supported as part of GCC on many systems.
-There is also (as there should be) conformance with legacy code, including the $128$-bit floating-point data type `REAL*16` (although not used in _Hello_ _World_, there for number crunching when neeeded).
+There is also (as there should be) conformance with legacy code.
+This includes support for the $128$-bit floating-point data type `REAL*16` which, although not used in _Hello_ _World_, is there for number crunching when neeeded.